Will Anyone Know If I Declare Bankruptcy?

 This is a very natural feeling.
 It can be difficult to discuss your finances with your spouse let alone reveal them to someone else.
 A fear exists that all of a sudden everyone will know about your debts.
 That leads to the question: Will anyone know if I declare bankruptcy?

-At Derek L. Chase & Associates, we offer a free, confidential initial consultation where we will go over your debts, assets, income, and family situation.
+At Chase & Associates, we offer a free, confidential initial consultation where we will go over your debts, assets, income, and family situation.
 We will then guide you step by step through a variety of options to consider that may help you get on track with your finances.

 This process is free and confidential and can be done in person, online, or via phone.
 The only people who will know about this will be yourself and the trustee who meets with you.